Róbert Pich: Spartak Trnava

 On 8 July 2024, it was announced that Pich would be joining Slovak club Spartak Trnava, signing a 6 month contract with an option for another 6.
-He made his debut for Spartak on 31 July 2024 in a 3:0 win over FK Sarajevo in the Conference League.
-Coming on as a substitute for Michal Ďuriš in the 75” minute, Pich was able to assist a goal scored by Patrick Karhan.
-He made his league debut for Spartak in a 0:0 draw against AS Trenčín, starting the match.
-Pich scored his 100th league goal in his career in a 2:1 away win against Železiarne Podbrezová.
-He left Spartak with 2 goals and 2 assist in 24 games.
+He made his debut for Spartak on 31 July 2024 in a 3–0 win over FK Sarajevo in the Conference League.
+Coming on as a substitute for Michal Ďuriš in the 75th minute, Pich was able to assist a goal scored by Patrick Karhan.
+He made his league debut for Spartak in a 0–0 draw against AS Trenčín, starting the match.
+Pich scored his 100th league goal in his career in a 2–1 away win against Železiarne Podbrezová.
+He left Spartak with 2 goals and 2 assist in 24 league games.

 FC Nitra

-In the summer of 2025, it was announced that Pich would be joining FC Nitra along side Spartak teammate Lukáš Štetina.
+In the summer of 2025, it was announced that Pich would be joining FC Nitra alongside Spartak teammate Lukáš Štetina.
 Pich impressed with his performances, scoring 2 goals in his first 4 games for the club.